adamfoneil/Rollup/README.md

 - See [SampleRollup](https://github.com/adamfoneil/Rollup/blob/master/Rollup.Tests/SampleRollup.cs) which queries the source data and executes the rollup.
 The hardest part about developing a rollup is working out this query, as required by the [QueryChangesAsync](https://github.com/adamfoneil/Rollup/blob/master/Rollup/Rollup.cs#L74) abstract method.
 I have a walkthrough on this below.

 Low-level stuff:
 - The [Rollup](https://github.com/adamfoneil/Rollup/blob/master/Rollup/Rollup.cs) class is the heart of this.
+This is what tracks the change tracking version number incremented by SQL Server.
+When you query the `CHANGETABLE` function, you pass a `@sinceVersion` param, and this class is responsible for tracking that parameter.
+- In addition, `Rollup` has a nested abstract class [Table](https://github.com/adamfoneil/Rollup/blob/master/Rollup/Rollup.cs#L68) which represents a specific rollup table in your application.
+You create an instance of this for each rollup target.
+Example [SalesTable](https://github.com/adamfoneil/Rollup/blob/master/Rollup.Tests/SampleRollup.cs#L24).
 - There are also some unique [Dapper extension methods](https://github.com/adamfoneil/Rollup/blob/master/Rollup/Extensions/DbConnectionExtensions.cs) that make it easy to work with json in SQL, taking advantage of the T-SQL `OPENJSON` function, which is helpful when working with table-value parameters.

 # What about [indexed views](https://learn.microsoft.com/en-us/sql/relational-databases/views/create-indexed-views?view=sql-server-ver16)?